nclaburn/writeups/pakyow_part1.md

 1. Pakyow is lightweight
 2. I like the idea of no Ruby code in my views.
 See Bryan's blog post [Keep your peanutbutter out of my chocolate](http://notmagic.org/2012/01/23/peanut_butter_chocolate).
 This meant I could focus on advancing my  HTML, CSS and Javascript skills and not worry about the framework.
 3. The creators are members of my local Ruby group.

+## About this writeup
+This writeup is meant to provide the reader with an example of how to use Pakyow to create a simple web based application.
+Curator leverages numerous gems in addition to the Pakyow framework.
+Usage and configuration of gems, will be left as an exercise for the reader.

 ##Documentation